 Harry and William Play an Annual Christmas Eve Football Game

-One of the cutest royal family holiday traditions includes Prince William and Harry’s annual Christmas Eve football (soccer, for your Americans) game at Sandringham Estate.
-The brothers play the sport with staff at the estate before Christmas day and even have a habit of wearing socks for their favorite teams (Aston Villa for William and Arsenal for Harry), according to PopSugar.
+One of the cutest royal family holiday traditions included Prince William and Harry’s annual Christmas Eve football (soccer, for your Americans) game at Sandringham Estate.
+The brothers used to play the sport with staff at the estate before Christmas day and even had a habit of wearing socks for their favorite teams (Aston Villa for William and Arsenal for Harry), according to PopSugar.